Deveodk/core-component/README.md

 ## Translation files

-Dealing with translations can be quite the pain.
+Translation handling can be quite a pain.
 Primarily due to the enormous language files commonly seen.
 Here we can benefit from the bundle structure.
-Each bundle can have their own translation files, the translation file name doesn't have to be unique meaning that.
+Each bundle can have their own translation file.
+This makes it far simpler to manage and the translation files don't have to be unique.

+**Example:**

 If we have two bundles: